 Make sure you look for the Innovation Exchange pieces on the show floor.
 Scattered around is a display of some of the most ground-breaking advances in additive manufacturing over the years.
-The below pieces will be on display at RAPID + TCT 2018:
+Below are the pieces that will be on display at RAPID + TCT 2019.

 The all-new 2018 ZL1 with the 1LE Track Package is the fastest, most track-capable Camaro ever built.
 It dials up the flat cornering and downforce of ZL1, with one mission in mind – extreme track performance.
 Engineered and designed for performance enthusiasts, it combines ZL1 power with a new, racing-based suspension in a hardcore 1LE Track Package, which makes this Camaro the ultimate weapon for any track.
 Available summer 2017.

 Background: In 2014 ORNL demonstrated next generation manufacturing by transforming a classic sports car into a 3D printed laboratory on wheels.
 Additive manufacturing enabled the integration of advanced technologies with design flexibility and modularity while providing a platform for rapid development and evaluation.
 The printed Shelby incorporated “plug and play” components such as new engine, battery and fuel cell technologies, hybrid system designs and power electronics/wireless charging systems.